fb-pixel-img

 If you can’t find any take-back programs near you, you may be able to find a mail-back program online via your state or purchase pre-labelled envelopes online.
 These mail programs are typically run by private companies, nonprofit organizations, or police departments.
 Medications they receive are usually destroyed by medical waste incineration.
 The company American RX Group, meanwhile, sends mailed-in medications to a waste-to-energy facility.

-How to dispose of medicines at home
+How to dispose of unused meds at home

 You have several options to do away with the bottles sitting in your cabinets, like donation, disposal, and drop-box sites, depending on the type of drug and the programs available near you.